Title: Navy Sailmaster, War of 1812; Navy sail maker, Civil War

 Final Missions

-In 1842-44 he served on the Frigate Columbia and patrolled around Brazil and the Mediterranean.
+In the early 1840s, James served on the USS Columbia and patrolled around Brazil and the Mediterranean.
+His last ship was the USS Potomac when it patrolled in the West Indies.

 At the time of his death his family’s home address was 1518 South 5th Street, but he actually died at his son’s residence at Fort Mifflin, the historic Revolutionary fort on the Delaware River.